 Homemade Whipped Cream

 I originally published this recipe in 2018 and have since added some new photos, a video tutorial, and more success tips.
-This recipe is such a fan favorite, that it deserved a spot in print!
+This recipe is such a fan favorite that it deserved a spot in print!
 You’ll also find this recipe in my cookbook, Sally’s Baking 101.

 One reader, Michelle, commented:I was really surprised by how much better this tastes than store-bought whipped cream.
 This is easy to make and delicious.
 The vanilla really elevates the flavor.
 There’s no reason to purchase whipped cream ever again. ★★★★★

-After years of buying frozen whipped topping and cans of store-bought whipped cream filled with who-the-heck-knows-what, I can say with confidence that HOMEMADE whipped cream tastes 100% better in both the texture and flavor departments.
+When compared to frozen whipped topping and store-bought whipped cream from a tub or can, HOMEMADE whipped cream tastes 100% better in both the texture and flavor departments.
 Fresh whipped cream is made with just 3 simple ingredients and comes together in only a few minutes.
-It’s so creamy, so light, and so so so delicious.
+It’s creamy, light, and utterly delicious.

 Whipped Cream Video Tutorial

-What You Need
+Here’s Everything You Need

 1. Electric mixer: handheld or stand mixer with whisk attachment